 change poster: BAECE & forum types of transitions

-confident to try new activities, and say why they like
+are confident to try new activities, and say why

-to speak in a familiar group, will talk about their ideas,
+are confident to speak in a familiar group, will talk

 they need for their chosen activities.

-as part of a group or class, and understand and follow
+work as part of a group or class, and understand and

-account of one another’s ideas about how to organise
+take account of one another’s ideas about how to

-sensitivity to others’ needs and feelings, and form
+show sensitivity to others’ needs and feelings, and

 Questions and answers poster - BAECE